-As it was my case that I came from being traveling Peru and Bolivia from the north and the altitude sickness did not affect me, but I did have a little discomfort on the third day of the tour of Uyuni, when we exceeded 5000 meters above sea level.
+As it was my case that I had already been traveling in Peru and Bolivia from the north, and the altitude sickness did not affect me when I visited the Salar de Uyuni.
+Still, I did have a little discomfort on the third day of the tour of Uyuni when we exceeded 5000 meters above sea level.

-If you have not been used before, it is better to take it easy, because in case you get bad of severe altitude sickness, you have to go back to an altitude where the altitude does not affect you and that can annoy you a trip like that of the Salar de Uyuni, to give an example.
+If you have not been used to high altitudes before, it is better to take it easy, because in case you get bad of severe altitude sickness, you have to go back to an altitude where the altitude does not affect you and that can annoy you, especially on a trip like that of the Salar de Uyuni, to give an example.

 Book Your Trip